 Krowki / Krówki – Little Cows

 Krowki (already plural; krowka singular), literally ‘little cows’.
 They’re Polish semi-soft milk toffee candies.
-First produced, they were wrapped up in pieces of paper with a picture of a cow which resulted in their name.
+When they were first produced, they were wrapped up in pieces of paper with a picture of a cow which resulted in their name.

 Krowki are all malleable once produced, but with time they start to crumble, as a result of sugar crystallization.
 The best krowki are still soft inside.